Estimated reading time: 6 minutes

-However, this is all dependent on how well goals are achieved.
+However, a successful strategy is dependent on how well goals are achieved.

-Well written SMART goals lay out the framework and accountability for goal completion to support managing employee performance.
+Well-written SMART goals lay out the framework and accountability for goal completion.
+This model also supports managing employee performance.

-However, there are barriers inherent in many organizations that limit their ability to achieve goals – and ultimately strategy.
+Unfortunately, there are barriers that are inherent in many organizations that limit their ability to achieve goals – and ultimately strategy.

 When organizations are aware of these common barriers, they can put processes in place to avoid these common pitfalls.

-Organizations should be continually assessing performance to keep pace with today’s business environment.
+Organizations should be continually assessing performance to keep pace with today’s changing business environment.